 Android users do, however, have Photoshop Express.
 This is, to be sure, a totally different level of graphics software.
 Not professional, not powerful, but super easy to use, and quite fun as well.

-So here we don’t have to select the very best, most powerful Android tablet – or so it would seem.
+So here we don’t have to select the very best, most powerful Android graphics tablet for Photoshop – or so it would seem.

-The thing is that I know a lot of great artists who are making really beautiful, powerful and effective professional art on an Android tablet.
-Adobe Photoshop Express is one of their tools, and they also use Adobe Draw, Photo Suite, Ibis Paint, Paper Draw and others.
+The thing is that I know a lot of great artists who are making really beautiful, powerful and effective professional art on an Android graphics tablet.
+Adobe Photoshop Express is one of their tools, and they also use Adobe Draw, Photo Suite, Ibis Paint, Paper Draw and other photo editing software.

 Could the work I’ve seen be better?
 Yes, probably – on an iPad Pro or a Wacom, these artists would no doubt realize and reach even higher levels, and have an easier time with standards and compatibility in the professional art world.
 Still, their art, and the level of craftsmanship they realized on their little Androids, can be impressive indeed.

 So, let’s not be so narrow or dismissive in the Android domain.
-In addition to asking what the best Photoshop tablet is, we can also ask what Android tablet is best for artwork, what Android tablet is best for digital art, what Android tablet is best for graphic design, even what Android tablet is best for fine artists.
+In addition to asking what the best tablet for Photoshop is, we can also ask what Android drawing tablet is best for artwork, what Android drawing tablet is best for digital art, what Android drawing tablet is best for graphic design, even what Android drawing tablet is best for fine artists.

-And, IMHO, the answer is the same in all cases: The Samsung Galaxy Tab S6 with 10.5 inch screen.
+And, IMHO, the answer is the same in all cases: The Samsung Galaxy Tab S6 with 10.5 inch screen seems to be the best Android drawing tablet for Photoshop.

 An absolutely stunning AMOLED display offers an accurate and beautiful representation of color and light that’s nearly on par with the Apple or Wacom, and the 8-core processor executes any tasks – drawing, adjusting, moving, shifting or resizing – immediately and accurately.